Keeping Seafood Cold and Fresh with Flake Ice

 Retailers Rely on Quality Flake Ice from Howe

-Whether customers need 1000 lbs or 40,000 lbs of flake ice per day, our Rapid Freeze® flake ice machines deliver the best ice quality in the industry.
+Whether customers need 1,000 lbs or 20,000 lbs of flake ice for seafood cooling per day, our Rapid Freeze® flake ice machines deliver the best ice quality in the industry.
 Our flake ice is widely used in the seafood industry, from fishing operations to retail display.
 Seafood packed in flake ice helps maintain the quality of fish from the moment it is caught to the moment it is sold—and better quality fish will keep customers coming back for more.
 To learn more about the quality flake ice machines available from Howe, please contact us directly.

 Graph courtesy of the University of Alaska's Kodiak Seafood and Marine Science Center.